What is Bituach Leumi, and Why Should I Have It?

 Do not wait until you need medical coverage to begin your registration process.
 The need for coverage can come up at any time.
 Be proactive!
 Nobody should ever be without sufficient coverage when they need it.

-To obtain a daf knisot v’yetziot, every adult applying must go to Misrad Hapnim.
-It is only issued to an adult (age 18+) who is present.
-Children do not need to come.
-You do not need an appointment and you can go during morning or afternoon hours (Sunday, Monday, Tuesday and Thursday, 8:00 am-12:00 pm; Monday and Wednesday afternoons 2:30 pm–5:00 pm.)
-The daf knisot v’yetziot is free of charge.
+A daf knisot v’yetziot, can be obtained at Misrad Hapnim by presenting one’s passport.
+Adults over 18 years must go in person to Misrad Hapnim; children do not need to be present.
+You do not need an appointment and can go during morning or afternoon hours (Sunday, Monday, Tuesday and Thursday, 8:00 am-12:00 pm; Monday and Wednesday afternoons 2:30 pm–5:00 pm.)
+The daf knisot v’yetziot is printed free of charge.

 Please note: if you need three or more dapei knisot v’yetziot printed at once, it is recommended that you make an appointment in advance on myvisit.com for any of the services under “teud biometry”.
 Tell the clerk at the information desk that you have an appointment and he will give you the appropriate number.